SAP-samples/btp-build-resilient-apps/11-SetupTMS/README.md

 > Note, in case you used at the beginning of the mission the **booster** to setup the account, you can skip first 2 Steps, it's done by booster automatically.

-1. Enable/Subscribe to SAP Cloud Transport Management
+1. Enable/Subscribe to SAP Cloud Transport Management (Optional - in case you used Booster)

    - In the subaccount, choose Services > Service Marketplace.
    - The entitled subscriptions are shown.